uibcdf/DeCAF/README.md

 # DeCAF

-This repository is a fork of [DeCAF](https://bitbucket.org/marta-sd/) project by [Marta Stepniewska-Dziubinska et alt.](https://doi.org/10.3390/molecules22071128).
+This repository is a fork of [DeCAF](https://bitbucket.org/marta-sd/) by [Marta Stepniewska-Dziubinska et alt.](https://doi.org/10.3390/molecules22071128)

 DeCAF (Discrimination, Comparison, Alignment tool for 2D PHarmacophores) is an open-source Python to perform ligand-based virtual screenings based on 2D pharmacophoric models where chemical features -pharmacophoric elements- and distances among them take the shape of a graph.
-This pharmacophoric graphs are used to compare and align small molecules.
-DeCAF as freely available at http://bitbucket.org/marta-sd/decaf.
+These pharmacophoric graphs are in the core of a set of algorithms to compare, align, and screen large sets of small molecules.
+DeCAF is freely available at http://bitbucket.org/marta-sd/decaf.

 ## Citation